Mornor/ml-auto-subtitles/README.md

 This directory contains all the necessary templates and resources to deploy the infrastructure on AWS.

    - [/compostions](./infrastructure/compositions) <br />
    Logical units of Terraform code.
 Each parts define some Terraform `modules` which call a group of Terraform `resources` defined in [./infrastructure/resources](./infrastructure/resources).
-For example, in `buckets` we can find the code used to deploy each S3 Buckets used by the code.
+For example, in `buckets` we can find the code used to deploy each S3 Buckets used by the solution.
 Since I want all the Buckets to be encrypted, I can re-use the same `module` structure I defined for all of them.

    - [/ecs_definition](./infrastructure/ecs_defintion) <br />
    JSON templates defining the [ECS task definition](https://docs.aws.amazon.com/AmazonECS/latest/userguide/task_definitions.html).
 This template is populated by the [ecs_defintion.tf](./infrastructure/compositions/media_processing/ecs_definition.tf) Terraform template file.

    - [/policies](./infrastructure/policies) <br />
    All the policies used by the different components.
-These policies are also templated using the same technique as the one used in `ecs_definition` module.
+These policies are templated using the same technique as the one used in `ecs_definition` module.

    - [/resources](./infrastructure/resources) <br />
    Terraform `resources` logically grouped together and called from the [./composition](infrastructure/compositions/media_processing/ecs_definition.tf) part.
 For exanple, a [S3 Bucket](infrastructure/resources/storage/s3/main.tf) is being defined as a group of `aws_s3_bucket`, `aws_s3_bucket_policy` and a `aws_s3_bucket_public_access_block` Terraform resource.